sravanijatoth02/Plant_Disease_Detection/README.md

 # Description
-1) Train the model using CNN in jupyter notebook in anaconda.
+1) Train the model using CNN in jupyter notebook.
-2) The model will be saved as .pt file.
+2) Save the model as .pt file or else use the pre-trained model.
-3) Upload the .pt file in the Flask Depolyed App.
+3) paste the.pt file in the Flask Depolyed App folder.
-4) The run the Flask Depolyed App in new terminal using python App.py command.
+4) Then run the Flask Depolyed App folder using python App.py command in visual studio.
 5) The desired web page will be opened , upload the test images which has been already uploaded.
-6) The diseased leaves with its description and supplements will be mentioned.
+6) The diseased leaves with its description and supplements will be displayed.